delightedcat/dotfiles/guides/gentoo-installation-notes.md

 	- `ACPI_SLEEP`
 - Not all libraries will compile without compatibility for the 32-bit `time_t` type in C. These libraries will require `COMPAT_32BIT_TIME` to be enabled.
 - Since disk space is pretty cheap these days and assuming your boot partition is large enough, let's prefer performance over disk space with `CC_OPTIMIZE_FOR_PERFORMANCE`.
-- POSIX Message Queues are able to exchange data between processes to speed them up.
-Enable it with `POSIX_MQUEUE`.
 - It's possible to only use the CPU clock that is currently needed.
 This usually saves power and can be enabled using the following options:
     - `CPU_FREQ_GOV_POWERSAVE`
     - `CPU_FREQ_GOV_USERSPACE`